uclalawbehindbars/.github/profile/README.md

 ## Core Project Areas

 ### Prison Deaths
-Nationwide collection and standardization of all-cause prison mortality data, covering 2019–2023 with ongoing updates. **For data, click here[LINK].**
+Nationwide collection and standardization of all-cause prison mortality data, covering 2019–2024 with ongoing updates. **For data, click [here](https://github.com/uclalawbehindbars/deaths_in_custody)**

 ### Jail Deaths
 Systematic acquisition and cleaning of mortality data from local jail systems across the country.